carpentries/instructor-training/_episodes/03-expertise.md

 > an expert in).
 As an expert, what makes them special or different from
 > other people?
 > OR
-> 2. What is something that you're an expert in?
+> 2. What is something that you are an expert in?
 How does your experience
-> when you're acting as an expert differ from when you're not an expert?
+> when you are acting as an expert differ from when you are not an expert?
 >
 > This discussion should take about 5 minutes.
 {: .challenge}